Liz: The Elizabeth Taylor Story

-Liz: The Elizabeth Taylor Story is a 1995 American made-for-television biographical film chronicling the life of British-American actress Elizabeth Taylor, directed by Kevin Connor.
+Liz: The Elizabeth Taylor Story is a 1995 American made-for-television biographical film chronicling the life of British-American actress Elizabeth Taylor, directed by Kevin Connor and based on the book, 'Liz: An Intimate Biography of Elizabeth Taylor' by C. David Heymann.

 The film stars Sherilyn Fenn (as Elizabeth Taylor), Katherine Helmond, Nigel Havers, Angus Macfadyen, William McNamara and Ray Wise.
 It originally aired in two parts on NBC on May 21 and 22, 1995.